trushad0w/aiohttp_template/README.md

 ## 6. logger

-Just logger for the project.
-You just need to setup it on app init by passing log_level into `init_logger()` method.
+Logger for the project.
+You need to setup it on app init by passing log_level into `init_logger()` method.
 Then all that you need is just import app_logger from this module to log necessary information.